Adrienne maree brown: Books and contributions to books

 Brown has published extensively on sex, healing, self-care, trauma, and science fiction.
 Much of her work as a writer is based on the writings of science-fiction author Octavia E. Butler.
 Her own writing style has been said to belong to the Afrofuturism genre.

 In 2010, she published the Octavia Butler Strategic Reader with Alexis Pauline Gumbs.
 In 2013, she received a Detroit Knight Arts Challenge Award to run a series of Octavia Butler-based science fiction writing workshops.
 In 2015, she collaborated with Walidah Imarisha and Sheree Renee Thomas to edit and release Octavia's Brood: Science Fiction Stories from Social Justice Movements, a collection of 20 short stories and essays about social justice inspired by Butler.

 Her first book, Emergent Strategy, which examines sustainable social change, was released in 2017 by AK Press to critical acclaim.
 Brown defines emergence as "the way complex systems and patterns arise out of a multiplicity of relatively simple interactions" and describes emergent strategy as a "life-code" which is effective both in organizing and personal life.

 Emergent Strategy has given way to a series of books published by AK Press on sustainable transformative justice, including the November 2020 release We Will Not Cancel Us And Other Dreams of Transformative Justice and Holding Change: The Way of Emergent Strategy Facilitation and Mediation, released May 2021.
 The 2020 book We Will Not Cancel Us considers questions of harm, accountability, and transformative justice, speaking primarily to an audience of activists and others organizing around prison abolition.

-Brown has contributed to many anthologies focused on justice, transformation, and feminism, including How to Get Stupid White Men Out of Office: The Anti-Politics, Un-Boring Guide to Power (2004), Dreaming in Public: Building the Occupy Movement (2012), Dear Sister (2014), and Feminisms in Motion (2018), How We Fight White Supremacy (2019), and Beyond Survival (2020).
+Brown has contributed to anthologies focused on justice, transformation, and feminism, including How to Get Stupid White Men Out of Office: The Anti-Politics, Un-Boring Guide to Power (2004), Dreaming in Public: Building the Occupy Movement (2012), Dear Sister (2014), and Feminisms in Motion (2018), How We Fight White Supremacy (2019), and Beyond Survival (2020).

-In Beyond Survival (2020), Brown writes "What Is/Isn't Transformative Justice" (2020), where she pleads for transformative justice rather than "public takedowns" of individuals who engage in wrongful behaviour.
-Brown expresses her discontent over public takedowns occurring online whereby persons who commit relatively small harm such as "saying something messed up" or significant harm such as sexual assault are publicly torn to shreds.
+In Beyond Survival (2020), brown writes "What Is/Isn't Transformative Justice" (2020), where she asks for transformative justice rather than "public takedowns" of individuals who engage in wrongful behaviour.
+Brown expresses unease over takedowns occurring online in which persons who commit relatively small harm such as "saying something messed up" or significant harm such as sexual assault are publicly torn to shreds.
 Brown claims this process cultivates a "fear-based adherence to reductive common values".
-What is rather needed, she pleads, is transformative justice, as this will truly benefit society.
-She describes transformative justice as: "justice practices that go all the way to the root of the problem and generate solutions and healing there, such that the conditions that create injustice are transformed".
-To pivot towards transformative justice, Brown offers three solutions.
+What is needed instead, she writes, is transformative justice: "justice practices that go all the way to the root of the problem and generate solutions and healing there, such that the conditions that create injustice are transformed".
+To pivot towards transformative justice, brown offers three solutions.